 Not surprisingly, the amount of searches for password managers has quadrupled since 2019 around the world as users bought or were given new devices which needed to be synced and configured.

-A great password manager can be a game-changer.
-Most of us have scores of online accounts, and it's all too easy to fall into the habit of reusing the same password for multiple different sites.
-It might be convenient, but it also leaves us in real danger; if just one of those sites is compromised, all your accounts will be at risk.
+Most of us already have scores of online accounts, and it's all too easy to fall into the habit of reusing the same password for multiple sites and services.
+It might be convenient, but it also leaves us in real danger as if just one of those sites is compromised, all your accounts could be at risk.

-Choosing a password manager is an important decision, so we've put all the best options to the test, and picked out the ones that we'd trust to secure our own account details.
-Many of the password managers here offer both free and paid accounts, so you can pick one that suits your needs, and your wallet.
+We picked out the ones that we'd trust to secure our own account details.
+Many of the ones listed here offer both free and paid accounts, so you can pick one that suits your needs, and your wallet.

-The free version of Dashlane is a capable password manager for a single device, capable of storing logins for up to 50 accounts in a secure vault with multi-factor authentication, Like LastPass, it can do much more than just fill in passwords for you; it can also store all kinds of information and fill out forms with delivery addresses and contact details automatically.
+As one of the most popular password managers in the world, Dashlane is a capable password manager for a single device, capable of storing logins for up to 50 accounts in a secure vault with multi-factor authentication, Like LastPass, it can do much more than just fill in passwords for you; it can also store all kinds of information and fill out forms with delivery addresses and contact details automatically.